Allaman/nvim/README.md

 ⚠️ This is primarly my personal config

 If you want to use my config there is the `./lua/vnext/extra/` folder that is loaded by lazy.nvim.
-The LazySpecs in this folder are merged with the "defaul" LazySpecs in the `./lua/vnext/plugins/` folder.
+The LazySpecs in this folder are merged with the "default" LazySpecs in the `./lua/vnext/plugins/` folder.
 Some examples you can do:

 Disable a plugin: